How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 • The convenience of the automated nature of this facility - having all your banking with one lender and not needing to manually manage your banking.

-• You borrowing amount is relatively small, or your income is very considerable, maximising the proportionate interest rate savings.
+• When your borrowing amount is relatively small, or your income is very considerable, an offset account will maximise the proportionate interest rate savings.

 Redraw Overview

 Essentially, this is a loan account linked to your transaction bank account for loan repayments and redraw.
-Redraw usually has no or minimal restrictions and should be fee free.
-However, redrawing on funds may extend the length of your loan.
+Redraw usually has no or minimal restrictions and should not have additional fees.
+However, redrawing on repaid funds may extend the length of your loan.

 Where possible, aim to direct a salary to the loan, and redraw only what you need to help minimise the interest on the loan.
-You can employ a credit card to pay for expenses - to keep extra funds in the loan to help reduce interest, as long as you pay down the credit card in full each monthly cycle.
+You can use a credit card to pay for expenses and to keep extra funds in the loan to help reduce interest, as long as you pay down the credit card in full each monthly cycle.

-You can pay direct into the loan without penalty and redraw on the loan.
-Although tax advice is recommended in view of the changes to ATO TR200002 regarding tax deductible expenses, especially for business loans with a redraw facility.
+You can pay directly into the loan without penalty and redraw on the loan.
+Although tax advice is recommended in view of the changes to ATO TR200002 regarding tax-deductible expenses, especially for business loans with a redraw facility.

-These products are generally branded “Basic Variable Loans” or “BVR’s” and often priced the same or a little under packaged offset loans.
+These products are generally branded “Basic Variable Loans” or BVRs and are often priced the same or a little under packaged offset loans.

-• You do not intend to rent out the property and happy to repay principal.
+• You do not intend to rent out the property, and are happy to repay the principal.

-• You want flexibility to make extra repayments to reduce your mortgage, but seek access to those surplus repayments via redraw.
+• You want flexibility to make extra repayments to reduce your mortgage, but seek access to those surplus repayments via redraw should you need them.

-• Your income or offset balance is more modest, or mortgage is larger.
-This may negate benefit if the offset structures has a higher interest rate.
+• If your income or offset balance is more modest, or your mortgage is larger, this may negate the benefit if the offset structure has a higher interest rate.

 • You enjoy being more active in managing transfers between your mortgage and your transaction account.